 Here are the firmware options for the TA drivers!

 The Clicky firmware that can be used with this driver is the Bistro Texas Avenger variation which can be found here in it’s raw form: Stock bistro

-Here is the official release of the Bistro Texas Avenger edition V1.
+Here is the official release of the Bistro Texas Avenger edition.
 I have everything I could cram into the available space in here.
-If TK every has time to compact things a bit more then I plan to extend it with 31 mode groups and some more blinking modes along with a few other things but they will not really effect 98% of people.
+If TK ever has time to compact things a bit more then I plan to extend it with 31 mode groups and some more blinking modes along with a few other things but they will not really effect 98% of people.

 Here is the download link the Texas Avenger version of bistro: Bistro Texas Avenger V1

 This firmware will work on any of the Texas Avenger drivers when used with a clicky switch.
-For e-switch lights we have the amazing Narsil by TomE to take care of us (of which I have not been able to find a suitable light to try it out on myself yet).
+For e-switch lights we have the amazing Narsil by TomE to take care of us.

 So a quick rundown for the TA version of bistro.